laboon/CS1632_Spring2019/deliverables/4/billcoin.md

 2. The Ethereum Whitepaper (the original theory behind Ethereum) - https://github.com/ethereum/wiki/wiki/White-Paper
 3. The Ethereum Yellowpaper (the implementation of Ethereum) - https://github.com/ethereum/yellowpaper
 4. "Mastering Bitcoin" by Andreas Antonopoulos (book on the technical details of Bitcoin)
+5. "Mastering Ethereum" by Andreas Antonopoulos and Gavin Wood (book on the technical details of Ethereum)
-5. "Bitcoin for the Befuddled" by Chris Wilmer (a professor at Pitt) and Conrad Barski
+6. "Bitcoin for the Befuddled" by Chris Wilmer (a professor at Pitt) and Conrad Barski
-6. "Introducing Ethereum and Solidity" by Chris Dannen (book introducing Ethereum)
+7. "Introducing Ethereum and Solidity" by Chris Dannen (book introducing Ethereum)
+8. "The Age of Cryptocurrency" - Good introduction to the world of Bitcoin and other cryptocurrencies in a "pop tech" form
+9. "How Money Got Free" - Similar book to "The Age of Cryptocurrency" but much more focused on Bitcoin specifically
+9. "Strength in Numbers" by Bill Laboon - A science-fiction novel exploring a world where cryptocurrency has eliminated traditional money